egrommet/Computational-Journalism-Publishers-Workbench/RStudio-Server/README.md

 	```
 	./install-all.bash
 	```
 1. This will run quite a while.
-It is downloading RStudio and some fairly large helper tools and compiling the whole thing.
+It is compiling the parts of RStudio Server that were'nt compiled when RStudio Desktop was built in R-platform.
 1. When it completes the installation, it will open a platform-specific firewall settings tool.
 	* On Fedora, you will need to go to the 'Ports' tab.
 For both 'Runtime Configuration' and 'Persistent Configuration', open port 8787 for the TCP protocol.
 	* On Linux Mint / Ubuntu, press the 'Unlock' button and authenticate.
 Set the Firewall Status to "On".
 Then, press the '+' button to enter the dialog for adding rules.